 Depp claimed the tip of the middle finger on his right hand was severed when Heard threw a vodka bottle at him.
 Heard said she did not know how the injury occurred.

 Both agreed that Depp went on to scrawl messages on walls, lampshades and mirrors using the bloody digit.

 Heard said Depp would become a physically and sexually abusive 'monster' during alcohol- and drug-fueled binges and resisted her repeated efforts to curb his drinking and drug use.

-Depp testified that it was Heard who was frequently violent and said it has been 'brutal' to listen to 'outlandish' accusations of domestic abuse made against him.
+Depp testified that it has been 'brutal' to listen to 'outlandish' accusations of domestic abuse.

 Heard, who was married to Depp from 2015 to 2017, obtained a restraining order against him in May 2016, citing domestic violence.

-Both sides claimed damage to their Hollywood careers.
+Both sides have claimed damage to their Hollywood careers.

 Heard's legal team presented an entertainment industry expert who estimated that the actress has suffered $45-50 million in lost film and TV roles and endorsements.